 Pursuant to Section 134(5) of the Act the Board to the best of its knowledge andability confirms that:

 i. in the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures;

-ii. they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year and of the profitof the Company for that period;
+ii. they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of your Company at the end of the financial year and of the profitand loss of your Company for that period;

 iv. they have prepared the annual accounts on a going concern basis;

 v. they have laid down internal financial controls to be followed by your Company andthat such internal financial controls are adequate and were operating effectively;

 vi. they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

 37. Particulars of employees